Anish87/VFS-Panel/README.md

-# VFS Panel
+# Vice Freemode Server
- This repository contains the full Vice Freemode Server website and panel.
+This repository contains all the files of Vice Freemode Server website and panel.